veenayaksirohi/JavaScript_Learning/notes.md

 > - IIFEs execute immediately after they are defined.
 > - Useful for creating private scopes and avoiding global variable pollution.
 > - Can be named or anonymous, and can accept parameters.
-> - Commonly used in module patterns and initialization code.
+> - Commonly used in module patterns, initialization, and legacy code.
+> - Prefer ES6 modules and block scoping for most modern code, but IIFEs are still valuable in some scenarios.

 ---

 ## Common Pitfalls & Warnings
 > ⚠️ **Warning:**
-> Forgetting the extra parentheses can result in a function declaration instead of an IIFE.
+> - Forgetting the extra parentheses can result in a function declaration instead of an IIFE.
+> - If an IIFE follows another statement, use a semicolon to avoid errors due to automatic semicolon insertion.
-> Avoid using IIFEs for code that needs to be reused elsewhere.
+> - Avoid using IIFEs for reusable code.

 ---